payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

     - <b>Something the user <i>is</i></b> - typically some sort of biometric property such as a fingerprint or face scan
   - MFA increase identity security by limiting the impact of credential exposure.
 - Passwordless
--
-descibe external identities and guest access in Azure

 - <b>Conditional Access:</b> a tool that Azure AD uses to allow (or deny) access to resources based on identity signals, such as a user's location.
   - These signals include who the user is, where the user is, and what device the user is requesting access from.
   - Provides a more granular MFA experience for users - i.e. user might not be challenged for a second authentication factor if they are a known location.